EnzoBnl/enzobnl/pl.md

 # Python
 ## multithreading
 `threading` standard module allows to spawn threads in Python script.
 You will be able this way to perform the concurrent execution of tasks.
-One
+One BIG limitation compared to C or Java threads is that the GIL ([Global Interpreter Lock](https://realpython.com/python-gil/)) only let one thread at a time to be executed by the Python interpreter.
+Still this is good enough for threads doing
 Mainly there is:
 - a concurrency lib: `threading` (only one interpreter)
 - a true parallel lib: `multiprocessing`